-The Dieselgate claim scandal started with only one car manufacturer involved, Volkswagen, accused of installing a defeat device.
-Although the company denied the allegations at first, the German car manufacturer later admitted that they installed the mechanism into more than two million VW utility vehicles and in its subsidiaries Ĺ koda and Audi.
+The Dieselgate claim scandal started with only one car manufacturer, Volkswagen, who was accused of installing a defeat device.
+Although the company initially denied the allegations, the German car manufacturer later admitted installing the mechanism into more than two million VW utility vehicles and in its subsidiaries Škoda and Audi.

 The cheat software detects when the vehicle is undergoing an emissions test and automatically switches to a low-emission compliant mode.
-This masks the actual amount of NOx (Nitrogen Oxides) that the vehicle emits, often 40% higher than the regulation limit.
+This masks the amount of NOx (Nitrogen oxide) the car emits, often 40% higher than the regulation limit.

-NOx is a combination of nitric oxide and nitrogen dioxide, which contribute to the formation of smog and acid rain.
+NOx combines nitric oxide and nitrogen dioxide, contributing to smog and acid rain formation.
 The toxic fumes cause damage to the respiratory tract and aggravate respiratory infections, including asthma.
 Nitrogen dioxide alone causes coughs and shortness of breath, while excessive exposure to nitric oxide can lead to hypotension and a collapsed lung.

 Emissions deception allegations

 Recently, research proved that two Renault models, Captur and Mégane, produce 16 times more NOx on the road.
-Overall, the data showed that 80% of newly-released diesel vehicles introduced in 2017 failed to satisfy the statutory limit.
-This landed Renault in the top 10 of a consumer rights website’s most NOx-emitting cars list in 2018.
+The data showed that 80% of newly released diesel vehicles introduced in 2017 failed to satisfy the statutory limit.
+This landed Renault in the top 10 of a consumer rights website’s most NOx-emitting cars list 2018.

-Additionally, Renault has just been charged for deceiving the public in connection with a long-running investigation on diesel emissions.
+Additionally, Renault has just been charged with deceiving the public concerning a long-running investigation into diesel emissions.
 The French Direction générale de la concurrence, de la consommation et de la répression des fraudes (DGCCRF) has been investigating Renault since 2017 because of suspicions that the manufacturer installed a fraudulent device similar to the one that Volkswagen used.
-An investigation in 2019 revealed that on-the-road NOx emissions for several Renault models were more or less 10 times over the regulatory limits.
+An investigation in 2019 revealed that on-the-road NOx emissions for several Renault models were more or less ten times over the regulatory limits.
 The discrepancies between emissions during lab tests and actual road use were at 377%.

 Renault was ordered to pay £17.2M in bail and guarantee £51.5M in the bank in preparation for compensation claims.
 Renault’s senior executives, including its former CEO Carlos Ghosn, have been accused of using fraudulent emission test methods for over 25 years.